-The fences straddle both sides of the highway, and I offer my regrets that I failed to capture this in my photos.
+The black fences straddle both sides of the highway, and I offer my regrets that I failed to capture this in my photos.
 So why black?
-I think it looks fantastic, but is it solely to impress people as easily impressed as I am?
+I think it looks fantastic, but are the black fences solely to impress other people who are as easily impressed as I am?
 Surely it’s not aesthetics—the plots of land are too vast for that to likely even enter into the consideration of the proprietors.

 The fencing designs reflect this remarkable divergence in settlement patterns between the North and South.
 As Stilgoe continues: